Olen/domeneshop-dns-updater/README.md

 # domeneshop-dns-updater

-As domeneshop is missing an dyndns API, this small util provides an automated way to update subdomains.
+As domeneshop is missing an API, this small util provides an automated way to update the _acme-challenge TXT record needed for certbot automatic renewals

 # 1. Run from host